chaker999/Apple-TV-Hue-Integration/README.md

 Future Launches
 On Windows, the script creates a run.bat file for you to double-click next time.
+On macOS/Linux, simply run:
+bash
+Copy code
-On macOS/Linux, simply run python app.py & (or python setup.py again, although setup is only needed once).
+python app.py &
+(or python setup.py again, although setup is only needed once).
 Usage
 Windows
 After the first install, find run.bat in the project folder.
 Double-click run.bat:
 Starts app.py in a console.
-System tray icon appears near the clock.
+The system tray icon appears near the clock.
 Possibly opens the browser automatically (depending on how run.bat is configured).
 Closing the console will kill the app if using python.
 If you want it to keep running after you close the console, edit run.bat to use pythonw app.py, or: